msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

 - **Configuration Files**: Back up all custom configuration files in BizTalk Server 2016.
 BizTalk Server supports migration of changes only in the `btsntsvc.exe.config` and `bm.exe.config` files.

+- **SQL Adapter**: SQL Adapter has been announced deprecated since multiple past releases of BizTalk Server.
+This is now removed from BizTalk Server 2020 installation.
+Upgrade will change existing EDI batching related ports and ESBT exceptions port to WCF-SQL Adapter.
+If you are still using SQL Adapter for anything other than BizTalk out of box components, redesign them to use WCF-SQL adapter before starting upgrade.

 ### BAM

 - **BAM DTS Packages**: Stop all BAM Data Transformation Services (DTS) packages.
 Otherwise, data may be lost or an online analytical processing (OLAP) cube may corrupt.

+- **BAM DTS Packages and SSIS Catalog**: BizTalk Server 2016 deployed BAM DTS Packages to SSIS Package Store (MSDB).
+Starting with BizTalk Server 2020, BAM DTS Package will be deployed to SSIS Catalog (SSISDB).
+Create SSIS Catalog (SSISDB) on SQL Server before starting upgrade, otherwise upgrade process will not move deployed BAM DTS Packages to SSIS Catalog.

 - **Disk Space**: The free disk space should be at least the size of the existing BAM databases.